Writing Curse Words

 A person may throw expletives instead of punches

-What about my books?
-I do not wish to offend the world and have only used two curse words in a book.
-Yet, I understand that by not cussing, I limit my characters.
+Yet, I understand that by not cussing, I limit my characters and the impact of my articles.
 People expect the villain to swear and the good guy to lose it in a tirade of obscenity.
-Plus, all anti-heroes must cuss up a storm, or we consider them weak.
-While I am aware of my shortcoming, I still do not wish to cuss unless absolutely necessary.
+Plus, all anti-heroes must cuss up a storm.
+For my articles, not swearing certainly limits what I can say, write about, and provide for necessary impact.

-Should I push the envelope?
-How about ten cuss words per book?
+Perhaps I need to push the envelope.
+How about one cuss word per article?
 Hmm.
-I will try #*$%@ harder!
+I will try #*$%& harder to offend you.

 You’re the best -Bill